UofT-Government-Project/Covid19_PHU/README.md

 ## Dashboard
 Tableau will be used for visualization and creating an interactive dashboard.
-The image below is a sample of a tableau dashbaord;
+The image below is a sample of a Tableau dashbaord;

 ![image](https://user-images.githubusercontent.com/76136277/118399138-b0241080-b629-11eb-82a8-1119b5ded5bb.png)